 If you are integrated with Google for work and are importing users or have automatic import setup, one of the user metadata fields that can be synced is the Profile photo.
 Jostle only has access to a very low resolution version of the Google profile photo, so we only import photos to Jostle from Google if there is no existing profile photo.
-You can learn more about G Suite (Google Apps) automation here.
+You can learn more about Google Workspace automation here.

 To perform a bulk import of photos to Jostle:

 - Assemble a .zip file that contains a separate image for each user photo.
 The images can be in .jpg, .png or .gif format and can be at any reasonable resolution

 - To map the images to users, the file name for each image needs to be the user's Username. (e.g. firstname.lastname@example.org) or user's first name and last name separated by space (e.g. Bob Smith.jpg).

 - Click the Admin Settings link at the bottom of the Main Navigation.